kloia/terraform-modules-v0.13/fargate/README.md

 `arn`: The Amazon Resource Name (ARN) that identifies the cluster.

-`fargate_cluster`: Whole fargate cluster resource is exported, you can use as subelement.
+`fargate_cluster`: Whole fargate cluster resource is exported, you can use as sub element.